bloominstituteoftechnology/and-design-assignment-newsreader/README.md

 ### Build Resources
 1. Add the color resources from the provided `colors.xml` to your color resources
-2. Use the provided logo vector file to generate an app icon
+2. Use the tools discussed this week and the colors provided to create your own logo
 3. Generate other image assets with your

 ### Login Page